SOUTH SUDAN GENERALS IN RWANDA FOR A SENIOR LEADERSHIP POST-CONFLICT PEACEBUILDING AND RECONSTRUCTION COURSE

 Topics

-The Chief of Civil–Military Cooperation (J9) of the Rwanda Defence Force, Col Désiré Migambi Mungamba, delivered a lecture to students of Rwanda…
+Today, the Chief of Civil-Military Cooperation in the Rwanda Defence Force (RDF), Colonel Désiré Migambi Mungamba, joined residents of Muhima Sector…

-Rwandan peacekeepers serving under the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) in…
+Rwandan peacekeepers serving under the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), in…